jimmyturnip/20210911-dragon-wing-5e/a-z.md

 Lady Eray is the administrative ruler of Dandrak.
 Although not obliged to, she often submits to the abbot of the Consummate Sorrow, Vathras.

+## Iron Hand

+A xenophobic vigilante group on Dandrak.
+They seek those they consider to be enemy collaborators and put them to swift justice.

 ## Manse

 Air genasi courier in Yreni, Dandrak isle.
+He has pale blue skin (not unlike his own), pale feathers for hair, and strange many-pupilled eyes

 ## Monteflore